TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 As a special case, consider $\sigma_i(x) = id(x) = x$ where $id$ denotes the identity function that maps every input to itself - $id(x) = x$.
 In that case, $p_i = q_i$ and we get our old linear neural network back.

-To be more explicity about the output $q_3$'s dependence on the weights, we can combine equations REFERENCE:
+To be more explicit about the output $q_3$'s dependence on the weights, we can combine the equations:

 $q_3 = \sigma_3(w_{23}\sigma_2(w_{12}\sigma_1(w_{01}\sigma_0(p_0))))$